Bharat9848/notes/SystemDesign/uber.md

 ## requirement
  1. As a rider
-   - search cabs before journey start: after destination selection system shows the driver location
+   - search cabs before journey starts: after destination selection system shows the driver locations
-   - show cab before journey start system should show location of cab once driver accepts the trip
+   - show cab before journey starts: system should show location of cab once driver accepts the trip
    - start/stop of trip notification once driver starts/stops the trip.
    - During the trip, system should show the ETA and trip location
    - payment of the trip